6 Best Accounting Software for Consultants in 2026

 Xero delivers complete accounting functionality while keeping costs reasonable for small practices.
 The platform provides project tracking that tags transactions by client or engagement, strong multi-currency support for consultants working across borders, and access to more than 1,000 third-party integrations.

-Pricing: Starting at $13/month for Early plan.
-Growing plan at $37/month includes better project tracking.
+Pricing: $13/month for Early plan. $37/month plan with better project tracking.

 5. Zoho Books